bookkeeping tax

 This can be fees paid for market stalls, commission paid for items you have sent out on consignment, and any fees payable for online marketplaces like Etsy.

-You’ll need to account for this expense on this line if you hire people to help run your business.
+You’ll need to account for this expense on this line if you hire people to help run your business on a contracted (non-employee) basis.

-This can include the costs of your accountants, tax preparers or any legal service.
+This can include the costs of your accountants, tax preparers, or any legal services you used for your business during the year.

 The postage costs you incur in sending out your orders should be included here.
 Also, stationery and supplies for running your office (e.g. printers, ink, tape, stapler, pens).
 Anything likely to not be completely used up within a year should be included here.

-Any repairs on the equipment you use in the running of your business should be put here (e.g. repairs to your sewing machine).
+Any repairs on the equipment you use in the running of your business should be put here — for example, repairs to your sewing machine, kiln, or mixing equipment.

 This should include any supplies you have on hand that you a) expect to use up completely within the year and b) are not directly used to produce your finished products.

-These items will not be included as part of your Cost of Goods Sold, as this should only include materials you directly use in your products.
+These items will not be included as part of your Cost of Goods Sold, as that section should only include materials you directly use in your products.
 Shipping labels, paper, bubble wrap, and other packaging materials should be included here.

 Also, any material that you do use in the production of your products that is difficult to inventory accurately can also be included here.
 Examples are glue and thread: measuring the exact amounts used of both of these materials is impractical in most cases and thus can be included here.